 Resilient Communications: The 5G.MIL system is a robust 5G-enabled heterogenous “network of networks” integrating all warfighting domains across military tactical, strategic and enterprise networks, leveraging commercial telecommunication infrastructure technology.
 Intelligent orchestration, data management, and redundancy provide the operational agility required to maintain communications in contested environments.
 Learn about Lockheed Martin HiveStar™ technology.

 Integrating Existing Networks: Using multiple, distributed edge-connected gateways between legacy tactical networks, information can move through different pathways among platforms.
 Resilience is created by eliminating high-value single points of failure in the system.
 Learn about Lockheed Martin Project Hydra.

-Combating Threats: Lockheed Martin’s 21st Century Warfare strategy is designed to help our customers leverage emerging technologies – Artificial Intelligence (AI), edge computing and 5G.MIL connectivity – to connect all assets seamlessly and securely in the joint battlespace for unparalleled situational awareness to enable decisive action.
+Combating Threats: Lockheed Martin’s 21st Century Security strategy is designed to help our customers leverage emerging technologies – Artificial Intelligence (AI), edge computing and 5G.MIL connectivity – to connect all assets seamlessly and securely in the joint battlespace for unparalleled situational awareness to enable decisive action.

 Collaborating with Academia and Industry

 A key element of our 21st Century strategy is to collaborate with innovative commercial companies, both large and small, outside the traditional aerospace and defense industry to leverage their technologies for military applications.